- What is the typical tax change in Clackamas County this year?

 Many property owners will still see their taxes increase close to the 3% expected with the typical 3% growth in assessed value.
 Some will see increases greater than 3% where districts levied more for existing bonded debt or passed new local option or bonded debt levies.
 Many will also see increases greater than expected where increasing real market values eliminated or reduced the savings provided by Measure 5's limits.
 Others will see increases less than 3% where taxing districts levied less for local options, bonded debt, or paid debt off.

-- The City of Portland voters approved new bonded debt with a rate of 8.7¢ per thousand for parks and recreation facilities.
+- The Gresham-Barlow School District voters approved new bonded debt with a rate of .98¢ per thousand for safety, technology and educational & vocational opportunities.

 - Lake Oswego School District voters approved new bonded debt with a rate of .95¢ per thousand for upgrades, modernizing and to improve safety and technology.

 - Portland School District will see an increase of $1.06 per thousand for new voter approved bonded debt for improving health and safety, along with modernizing and repair of existing facilities.

 - Sherwood School District voters approved new bonds for safety, curriculum, and building improvements, which resulted in an increase of $3.87 per thousand.

 - The Tigard-Tualatin School District voters approved new bonded debt with a rate of $1.46 per thousand for safety, technology and overcrowding.

 - Clackamas County Voters approved a new bonded debt measure for its' public safety emergency radio system at 10¢ per thousand.

 - Molalla area voters approved the formation of the Molalla Aquatic District with a permanent rate authority of 29¢ per thousand.

 - Boring Fire District voters approved the annexation to Clackamas Fire District #1 and will see an additional rate of 10.63¢ per thousand for bonded debt